Formally real field: Alternative definitions

 It is easy to see that these three properties are equivalent.
 It is also easy to see that a field that admits an ordering must satisfy these three properties.

 A proof that if F satisfies these three properties, then F admits an ordering uses the notion of prepositive cones and positive cones.
-Suppose −1 is not a sum of squares; then a Zorn's Lemma argument shows that the prepositive cone of sums of squares can be extended to a positive cone P ⊆ F. One uses this positive cone to define an ordering: a ≤ b if and only if b − a belongs to P.
+Suppose −1 is not a sum of squares; then a Zorn's Lemma argument shows that the prepositive cone of sums of squares can be extended to a positive cone P ⊆ F. One uses this positive cone to define an ordering: a ≤ b if and only if b − a belongs to P. Since the positive cone P need not be unique, the ordering need not be unique either.

 Real closed fields

 A formally real field with no formally real proper algebraic extension is a real closed field.
 If K is formally real and Ω is an algebraically closed field containing K, then there is a real closed subfield of Ω containing K. A real closed field can be ordered in a unique way, and the non-negative elements are exactly the squares.